Expert Spotlight: Five Questions with Sara Kenney

 I was brought up on a diet of science fiction and introduced to comics at a young age.
 Comics allow you to explore extreme worlds and tell stories in inventive ways.
 As a documentary filmmaker what I found is that if I was making a science film – they contained scientists and rarely could you include experts from other disciplines.
 This doesn’t make sense to me, but it’s the way things work.
 I’m really interested in all aspects of science stories and I always want to know more about the people who work in science.
 What motivates them?
 What biases do they have?
 What are their personal traits that make them more complicated characters?

 Also, expressing a story through the incredible art and design is a wondrous thing to do.
 What a pleasure it was to work with the artist John Watkiss, colourist James Devlin, letterer Jared Fletcher, designer Richard Bruning and my brilliant story editor Karen Berger.
-Their genius helped realise this storyworld and it wouldn’t have been the same in any other medium.
+Their genius helped realize this storyworld and it wouldn’t have been the same in any other medium.

 4. We see that you received funding from the Wellcome Trust.
 Can you please discuss the role of public health and non profit organizations in the creation of this series?
 Additionally, how do you think the arts and humanities fit in the greater fight against antibiotic resistance?